microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/Update-MgIdentityGovernanceAccessReviewDefinitionInstance.md

 		}
 	)
 }
-Update-MgIdentityGovernanceAccessReviewDefinitionInstance -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -BodyParameter $params
+Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstance -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -BodyParameter $params
 ```
-This example shows how to use the Update-MgIdentityGovernanceAccessReviewDefinitionInstance Cmdlet.
+This example shows how to use the Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstance Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).